 Can I Freeze This?

 Yes, definitely.
-Like I mentioned earlier, you can freeze it up to 1 month.
-Place in an air tight container or wrap the whole pie with pan and all, tightly with cling film.
+As I mentioned earlier, you can freeze it for up to 1 month.
+Place in an air-tight container or wrap the whole pie with a pan and all, tightly with cling film.

 Thaw in the fridge the day before serving.

 More Healthy Recipes

 - 3-ingredient tahini cookies